oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 	* For Exadata and virtual machine 2-node RAC DB systems, do not use a subnet that overlaps with 192.168.128.0/20.

 	These subnets are used by the Oracle Clusterware private interconnect on the database instance.
 Specifying an overlapping subnet will cause the private interconnect to malfunction.
 This restriction applies to both the client subnet and the backup subnet.
+* `time_zone` - (Optional) The time zone to use for the DB system.
+For details, see [DB System Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).

 ** IMPORTANT **